cuemacro/finmarketpy/README.md

 # Coding log

+* 13 Jul 2015 - Changed location of conf, renamed examples folder to pythalesians-examples.
+Can now be installed using setup.py.
 * 10 Jul 2015 - Added ability to download Dukascopy FX tick data (data is free for personal use - check Dukascopy terms & conditions).
 Note that past month of data is generally not made available by Dukascopy

 End of note